-- 1. Pig must be farrowed after January 20 of current 4-H year.
+- Pig must be farrowed after January 20 of current 4-H year.
 Both purebred and crossbred pigs are eligible.
 The pigs do not have to be farrowed by the exhibitor. - 2.
 Each exhibitor may nominate a maximum of 25 barrows at the time of tattooing.
 Pigs must be castrated before they are tattooed.
 NO pigs will be tattooed until they are castrated. - 3.
-Barrows must be nominated, ear-notched and tattooed with a box "K" before they are 35 days old.
+Barrows must be nominated, ear-notched and tattooed with a box "A" before they are 35 days old.
 Pigs cannot weigh more than the equivalent of 1.0 pounds per day of age when tattooed. - 4.
 Tattooing will be supervised by the Extension Staff Member or someone else appointed by the 4-H Ag Committee.
 Each nomination form must be completed in triplicate.
 One form is to be retained by the exhibitor, a second copy is retained by the Extension Office, and the third copy is sent to the superintendent. - 5.
 Each exhibitor will be allowed to enter one barrow in the premiere class. - 6.
-To be eligible for premiums, carcasses must meet the following standards: - a) Minimum hot carcass weight of at least 170 pounds. - b) Maximum hot carcass weight of 225 pounds. - c) Minimum 10th rib fat thickness of 0.50 inches. - d) Minimum carcass length of 30.5 inches. - e) Maximum loin muscle area of 8.0 square inches allowed in calculating percent FFL and/or Pounds of Acceptable Standardized Fat-Free Lean Gain per Day on Test. - f) Tenth rib fat depth, length and loin eye area based on hot carcass weight as follows:
+Pork Premiere pigs do not need to be tested.
+Live (on hoof) animals judged unsound will be disqualified from competition.
+The judge's decision will be final.
+The minimum live weight for the 2025 Illinois State Fair Pork Premiere program is 220 lbs. - 7.
+To be eligible for premiums, carcasses must meet the following standards: - a) Minimum hot carcass weight of at least 170 pounds. - b) Minimum 10th rib fat thickness of 0.50 inches. - c) Minimum carcass length of 30.0 inches. - d) Maximum loin muscle area of 8.0 square inches allowed in calculating percent FFL and/or Pounds of Acceptable Standardized Fat-Free Lean Gain per Day on Test. - e) Tenth rib fat depth, length and loin eye area based on hot carcass weight as follows: